CtrlcvsNya/CtrlcvsNya/README.md

 Currently, I am majoring in Java and Kotlin, and I am also proficient in other programming languages such as TypeScript, JavaScript, Python, and Vue3. 🤗

-I am currently learning Golang. 🖊
+I am currently learning Rust. 🖊

 I am a full-stack engineer💻, responsible for both front-end and back-end development.